Your deepest insecurities are stealthily influencing your life.

 When you know your insecurities you can face them well, smile and be friends with them.

-While asking yourself these questions, it is necessary for you to authentically answer to yourself.
+While asking yourself these questions, it is necessary that your respond to them as honestly and truthfully as possible –

 1. What are the things that make you anxious?